senemaktas/senemaktas/README.md

 - I’m currently working on Machine Learning.
 - I’m interested in Data Science and :penguin: GNU/Linux .
 - :bar_chart:  One of my goals is to contribute mathematically and statistically to this area.
-- If you want to see my portfolio: https://senemaktas.github.io/
+- If you want to see my portfolio: https://senemaktas.github.io/ (In the editing phase)

 ----